 In creating the virus, the brothers’ purported targets were customers who illegally copied a heart monitoring program they designed for IBM-compatible computers.
 But they also included the virus on the 5.25 inch floppy disks storing software that they had pirated themselves and sold to American tourists.
 These buyers paid as little as $1.50 for programs that cost hundreds of dollars in the United States.

 When buyers got home and loaded the software, a virus infected the boot sector of their floppy disks.
 The virus occupies three sectors and displaces the normal boot sector in order to mimic the boot process.
 It slowed down the floppy disk drive, but generally did not infect the hard disk.
 As a result, users often did not notice their computers were infected.
 When they copied the program and distributed it to other users, floppy disks inserted in their computers became infected.
 Unlike a modern virus, of course, its destructive potential was limited to computers exposed to an infected disk.

 All along, the brothers were selling pirated versions of foreign software to Pakistani buyers that was free of bugs, under the rationale that computer software could not be copyrighted in Pakistan.
 But the software they sold to Americans contained the virus.

 Perhaps the most surprising part of this story was that the brothers actually included their names, addresses, and phone numbers in the lines of infected code, urging victims to “Contact us for vaccination.”
 When the infected boot sector is successfully read, often there is text displayed to the user regarding that that their computer had been infected with a virus.
 These text vary in display, and are dependent on the programmer.
 They soon received numerous calls from the United States and Europe demanding that the programmers disinfect their computers.
 A media frenzy ensued.
 The New York Times, TIME Magazine, and other outlets all reported on this act of programmer retribution.

 Basit and Amjad Farook Alvi never faced criminal charges but claimed to stop selling infected software in 1987.
-They became leaders in Pakistan’s technology industry, and now run its largest internet service provider, Brain Net.
+They became leaders in Pakistan’s technology industry, and now run Brain Net.